anisamn/CompGroupProject-/README.md

 - seurat_output folder contianing matrices of cell and gene prevelance based on different heart zones, and three t-SNE plots mapping cells to the three zones of the heart.

 ### Step three: Run pipeline three
 Pipeline three is the new parameter that can recluster cells based on a gene specified by the user.
 This outputs six files; three CSV files containing cells associated with the gene, and three t-SNE plots of the cells that contain the gene input by the user.
 Please see the Design Document under the Wiki tab for more information on Pipeline three.
+The user specified gene of interest is case sensitive, the first letter must be upper case and the rest lower case.

 Scripts:
 1. pipeline_3.py